-Evergreen has been working to transform Toronto’s laneways to support new forms of housing that increase housing supply in the GTA and demonstrate examples of sustainable construction and design.
+Evergreen has successfully transformed Toronto’s laneways!
+Through innovative partnerships, widespread community consultation, a detailed recommendations report, and deputations at City Council, we have successfully paved the way for new forms of housing that increase housing supply in the GTA and demonstrate examples of sustainable construction and design.

-In partnership with Councillor Ana Bailao (Ward 18, Davenport), Councillor Mary-Margaret McMahon (Ward 32) and Lanescape we built on our community consultations and city-wide surveys to produce a recommendations report that supports laneway suites in Toronto.
+In partnership with Councillor Ana Bailao — Ward 9, Davenport, Mary-Margaret McMahon, then Councillor — Ward 32, Beaches-East York, and Lanescape, we built on our community consultations and city-wide surveys to produce a recommendations report that was presented to Toronto City Council in June 2018.

 Laneway Suites: A New Housing Typology for Toronto